Metaform/mvd/registration-service/README.md

      * In future versions this could also contain other tokens.
      */
     private String identityToken;

-    /**
-     * the URI where the Self-Description Document is hosted.
-Can be null if did:web is used.
-     */
-    private String selfDescriptionUri;
 }
 ```

-A note about the `selfDescriptionUri`: when using the `did:web` it is technically not necessary to embed the `SelfDescriptionUri` string directly in the `OnboardingRequest`, as DID document may contain the SDD URI.
-However, other (future) methods may not have that option and require the SDD URI to be embedded.
-If `did:web` is used, this property _may_ be null and the registration service must resolve the SDD URI from the DID document.
+the `indentityToken` has to be a JWT that contains the URI where the SDD is located as a claim called `"sdd"`.
+In the case of `did:web` this claim may be omitted, since the SDD can be resolved from the DID document.

 In order for the Onboarding request to be successful, the SDD and the IdentityHub must be publicly accessible.
 The API shall return a success message to indicate that _the request was successfully received_.